 A badly configured Desktop screen can put extra strain on your eyes, especially when you are used to working at your computer for prolonged periods of time.
-Monitorian is a free Windows Store app that lets you calibrate the brightness of multiple monitors with ease and consequently keeps you safe from this risk.
+Monitorian is a free Microsoft Store app that lets you calibrate the brightness of multiple monitors with ease and consequently keeps you safe from this risk.
 It is also available as an installer and a portable executable.

 Calibrate brightness of Dual Monitors